Enjoying vineyards in Rheinhessen - that's best done that way

 Enjoy the vineyards in Rheinhessen

-Advertisement - The vineyards in Rheinhessen are known for the Riesling, which is mainly produced on Rhine thrives in the region of Nackenheim, Nierstein and Oppenheim.
-Mild temperatures, a lot of sun and little rainfall ensure growth conditions in which this type of wine grows.
+Advertisement - The vineyards in Rheinhessen are known for the Riesling, which is mainly produced on Rhine The Riesling grape thrives in the region around Nackenheim, Nierstein, and Oppenheim.
+Mild temperatures, plenty of sunshine, and low rainfall create ideal growing conditions for this grape variety.
 The grape harvest in the Rhine Valley begins in September.
-The sunny days of the last few weeks have been good for the wines.
-First of all, the winemakers harvest early white wine varieties such as Huxelrebe, Bacchus or Müller-Thurgau.
-This is followed by the red wine varieties.
-The winemakers only start harvesting Riesling wines at the beginning of October.
+The sunny days of recent weeks have been beneficial for the vines.
+The winemakers first harvest early white grape varieties such as Huxelrebe, Bacchus, and Müller-Thurgau.
+These are followed by the red grape varieties.
+The Riesling harvest doesn't begin until early October.

 Wineries in Rheinhessen